Here is a fun and healthy turkey taco stuffed peppers recipe: a great way to reduce carbs and keep yourself feeling full.

 How do you keep stuffed peppers from getting soggy?

-Use rice or quinoa, and mix it with the turkey mince, and that will for sure prevent the stuffed peppers getting too soggy.
-In this recipe post, I did not use any rice or quinoa, and while it was not soggy, it does easily fall apart once to cut into the pepper.
-By using rice or quinoa will make it easier for you to make it totally solid.
+Use rice or quinoa, and mix it with the turkey mince, and that will for sure prevent the stuffed peppers from getting too soggy.
+In this recipe post, I did not use any rice or quinoa, and while it was not wet, it does easily fall apart once cut into the pepper.
+Using rice or quinoa will make it easier for you to make it totally solid.

 How many calories are there in each turkey taco stuffed pepper serving?